VCVRack/VCV-Prototype/README.md

 /** Skip this many sample frames before running process().
 For CV generators and processors, 256 is reasonable.
 For sequencers, 32 is reasonable since process() will be called every 0.7ms with a 44100kHz sample rate, which will capture 1ms-long triggers.
-For audio generators and processors, 1-8 is recommended, but it will consume lots of CPU.
+For audio generators and processors, 1 is recommended, but it will consume lots of CPU.
-If this is too slow for your purposes, consider writing a C++ plugin, since native VCV Rack plugins are 10-100 faster.
+If this is too slow for your purposes, consider writing a C++ plugin, since native VCV Rack plugins have 10-100x better performance.
 */
 config.frameDivider // 32